-1. Applicability.
+- 1. Applicability.
 The regulations established under this Section apply to all uses other than residential.
-Except as otherwise provided under the terms of this Section, off-street parking spaces, with proper and safe access from a public street, shall be provided on the same lot as the use to be served.
-[Ord.
-2007-02]

-2. Parking Lots.
-Parking lots, consisting of more than 25 spaces shall be divided by permanent raised curbing and planting strips, which help to define access lanes from parking bays.
-Such parking lots shall be landscaped in accordance with §1-1303.2.
+Except as otherwise provided under the terms of this Section, off-street parking spaces, with proper and safe access from a public street, shall be provided on the same lot as the use to be served. - 2.
+Parking Lots.
+Parking lots, consisting of more than 25 spaces, shall be divided by permanent raised curbing and planting strips, which help to define access lanes from parking bays.
+Such parking lots shall be landscaped in accordance with §1-1303.2. - 3.
+Design.

-3. Design.
 There shall be sufficient spaces provided for each use so that there is a minimum of one space per employee, plus additional parking to be provided.
 The number of additional spaces shall be calculated using the formula listed below.
-All uses not apontiod abol nromdo o $m{1}m{1}m{1}m{1}m{1}$ t ono anooo nor omnl 01700 HOL SDECHIEU SHAL \mathbf{D} I UHE SUACE UVEE. not specified shall . pi 0 / i a 0 a r one space por ompr 0,000
+All uses not specified shall provide a minimum of one space per employee.

-Activity or Use A Minimum of One Parking Space for Each Driving Range Golf Course One Tee Three Tees Theater and Churches Three Seats Convalescent/Nursing Home Two Patient Beds Retirement Community One Dwelling and Three Patient Beds Hospital Two Patient Beds Eating and Drinking Places Four Seats Elementary School 20 Students All Other Schools 10 Students and 10 Fixed Seats in Auditorium Gift/Apparel/Hardware Stores 300 Square Feet of Sales Area Offices/Clinics/Financial Institu- tions 200 Square Feet of Sales Area Wholesale Sales/Storage 1,000 Square Feet of Floor Area Department and Variety Store 200 Square Feet of Sales Area Food Stores and Pharmacies 100 Square Feet of Sales Area Gasoline Service Station Two Pumps of Service Personal Service Establishment 100 Square Feet of Service Area Industry 200 Square Feet of Gross Floor Area All Other Uses 500 Square Feet of Floor Area
+Activity or Use A Minimum of One Parking

+Driving Range One Tee

+Golf Course Three Tees

+Theaters and Churches Three Seats

+Convalescent/Nursing Home Two Patient Beds

+Retirement Community One Dwelling & Three Patient Beds

+Hospital Two Patient Beds

+Eating and Drinking Places Four Seats

+Elementary School 20 Students

+All Other Schools 10 Students and 10 Fixed Seats in Auditorium

+Gift/Apparel/Hardware Stores 300 Square Feet of Sales Area

+Offices/Clinics/Financial Institutions 200 Square Feet of Sales Area

+Wholesale Sales/Storage 1,000 Square Feet of Floor Area

+Department and Variety Store 200 Square Feet of Sales Area

+Food Stores and Pharmacies 100 Square Feet of Sales Area

+Gasoline Service Station Two Pumps of Service

+Personal Service Establishment 100 Square Feet of Service Area

+Industry 200 Square Feet of Gross Floor Area

+All Other Uses 500 Square Feet of Floor Area

 4. On-Street Parking.
-No on-street parking shall be permitted on any public street or within its right-of-way during snow storms so as to facilitate snow removal.
+No on-street parking shall be permitted on any public street or within its right-of-way during snowstorms so as to facilitate snow removal.

-5. Off-Site Parking The parking spaces required by this Section may be located elsewhere than on the same lot, subject to compliance with the following requirements:

-A. The owners of two or more establishments shall submit with their application for off-site parking a site plan showing use, location, and number of spaces available at the off-site parking area.

-B. Some portion of the off-site parking area shall lie within 500 feet of an entrance, regularly used by patrons, into all buildings served thereby.

-C. The applicant for the proposed use shall submit an agreement or contract demonstrating terms of use, duration of the agreement to use the second property for parking, and maintenance responsibilities.
-The contract shall have an initial term of not less than 5 years, and shall be subject to approval by the Township Solicitor.
+- 5. Off-Site Parking The parking spaces required by this Section may be located elsewhere than on the same lot, subject to compliance with the following requirements: - A. The owners of two or more establishments shall submit with their application for off-site parking a site plan showing use, location, and number of spaces available at the off-site parking area. - B. Some portion of the off-site parking area shall lie within 500 feet of an entrance, regularly used by patrons, into all buildings served thereby. - C. The Applicant for the proposed use shall submit an agreement or contract demonstrating terms of use, duration of the agreement to use the second property for parking, and maintenance responsibilities.
+The contract shall have an initial term of not less than 5 years and shall be subject to approval by the Township Solicitor.

 §1-1313.
-Residential Lot Average Design Option.
+[Reserved].